Austria

 Table of Contents

-The Salzkammergut is a resort region that spans east of Salzburg mostly in Upper Austria.
-The area encompasses over 70 lakes, and 58 municipalities, and is home to 14 UNESCO Intangible Cultural Heritage events!
-The name Salzkammergut translates to ‘salt domain‘, which provides a glimpse of the history that has sparked prosperity in the region for the many cultures that have existed here, nestled among the mountains.
+The Salzkammergut is a beautiful region filled with lakes, mountains, and cultural towns.
+It spans east of Salzburg mostly in Upper Austria, encompassing over 70 lakes and 58 municipalities, and is home to 14 UNESCO Intangible Cultural Heritage events!
+The word Salzkammergut translates to ‘salt domain’, which provides a glimpse of the history that has sparked prosperity in the region for the many cultures that have existed here, nestled among the mountains.

 The Salzkammergut is not an administrative region and has no distinct boundaries, but rather a loosely defined region that encompasses the history of the salt mines and the beautiful landscape that lies within.
 This region is a perfect destination at any time of year.